jaebradley/notes/scalability/Dynamo/Dynamo: Amazon’s Highly Available Key-value Store/System Architecture.md

 * Dynamo stores a timestamp indicating the last time the node updated the data item - this timestamp is stored along each entry in the vector clock
 * When number of pairs in the vector clock reaches some threshold, the oldest pair is removed from the clock
 * This truncation scheme can lead to reconciliation problems as the descendant relationships cannot be derived accurately, but has not surface in practice

+## Execution of get() and put() operations

+* Any storage node is eligible to receive client get and put operations for any key
+* Any node handling read / write is known as the coordinator
+  * Typically, first among top N nodes in preference list
+* Read / write operations involve first N healthy nodes in the preference list (skipping any that are down or inaccessible)
+* Consistency protocol that depends on two values - the minimum number of nodes that must participate in a successful read operation and the minimum number of nodes that must participate in a successful write operation
+  * Setting the Read number and the Write number such that Read + Write > N, yields a quorom-like system
+  * Latency of get / put is disctated by slowest of R/W replicas
+* When coordinator receives `put` request, it generates vector clock for new version and writes new version locally
+  * Coordinator sends new version along with new vector clock to the N highest-ranked reachable nodes
+  * If at least W-1 nodes respond then the write is considered successful
+* For a get, the coordinator requests all existing versions of the data for that key from the N highest-ranked reachable nodes in the preference list
+  * Waits for R responses before returning the result to the client
+  * If coordinator gets multiple versions of the data it returns all versions that are causally unrelated
+  * The divergent versions are reconciled and the reconciled version superseding the current versions is written back

+## Handling Failures: Hinted Handoff

+* Dynamo uses "sloppy quorum" where all read / write operations are performed on first N healthy nodes from preference list which will not always be first N nodes encountered when walking the consistent hashing ring
+* Let's say a node A is down / unreachable during a write
+  * Replica that lived on A will now be sent to node D
+  * The replica sent to D will have a metadata hint suggesting which node was intended recipient of the replica (A)
+  * Nodes that receive hinted replicas will keep them in a separate local database that is scanned periodically
+  * Once A recovers, D will attempt to deliver the replica to A
+  * Once the transfer succeeds, D may delete the object from its local store without decreasing the total number of replicas in the sytem
+* Highly available storage systems must be capable of handling failures of entire data centers
+* Each object is replicated across multiple data centers
+  * The preference list for a given key is constructed such that storage nodes are spread across multiple data centers, connected via high speed network links

+## Handling permanent failures: Replica synchronization

+* Merkle trees are hash trees where the leaves are hashes of the values of individual keys
+* Parent nodes are hashes of their respective children
+* Each branch of the tree can be checked independently without requiring nodes to download the entire tree
+* If the has values of the root of two trees are equal, then the values of the leaf nodes in the tree are equal and the nodes require no synchronization
+* If node hashes are different, nodes can identify which hash values are different for children and continue this process until it reaches the leaves of the tree
+  * Once at the leaves, can identify which leaf nodes are out of sync
+* Merkle trees minimize the amount of data that needs to be transferred to synchronize
+* Each node maintains a separate Merkle tree for each key range i.e. the set of keys covered by a virtual node
+* Nodes can then compare whether keys within a key range are up-to-date
+* Many key ranges change when a node joins / leaves system which means that these trees need to be recalculated